Are you tracking the right product marketing KPIs?

 - Product marketing KPIs: activation rate, customer acquisition cost, retention rate

-- Product management KPIs: team velocity, day to deliver a feature, resource availability (hours or people)
+- Project management KPIs: team velocity, day to deliver a feature, resource availability (hours or people)

 - Key result: increase customer retention by 25%

-- Key result: increase number of demo signups to 35 per month
+- Key result: increase the number of demo signups to 35 per month

 - Key result: increase activation rate by 30%